Progressive jackpot: Advantage play

-Those who only play when the progressive jackpot provides them with a positive expectation situation, still generate revenue for the casino.
-Even though the player has an advantage over the house, the casino still profits from each play, because the bulk of the progressive jackpot has been pre-paid by the prior non-winning players.
+Those who play only when a progressive jackpot offers a positive expectation still generate revenue for the casino, as most of the jackpot has been funded by previous non-winning players.

-Advantage gamblers sometimes organize teams of players to play machines where the progressive jackpots generate a positive expectation situation.
-Such teams often displace ordinary players, making the machines unavailable just when they are the most attractive to gamblers generally.
-Team members often have cell phones and work in shifts, calling a teammate to replace them when they're ready for a break.
-Some casinos have a policy of "no team play", and will eject players suspected of playing on such teams.
-Such tactics do not work at online casinos because there are effectively an unlimited number of duplicate machines for players to play at, so the game cannot be monopolised by one player or small group.
+Advantage gamblers sometimes organize teams to play machines with positive-expectation jackpots.
+These teams can displace ordinary players, making the machines unavailable when they are most attractive.
+Team members often coordinate by cell phone and work in shifts, calling replacements when they need a break.
+Some casinos enforce "no team play" policies and eject players suspected of participating in such groups.
+These tactics do not work at online casinos, where an unlimited number of duplicate machines prevents a single player or team from monopolizing the game.

 Player's clubs

 Most casinos offer slot clubs, which pay back a percentage of a gambler's wagers on their games in the form of cash rebates or other perks with a monetary value.
 Participating in a slot club can reduce the break-even point of a progressive jackpot game because of the value of the rebate on each wager.